Nordstrom/ctrace/README.md

-                  stage within a larger computation). ", "start":      " UTC Epoch Unix Timestamp in Microseconds as JSON Number representing time at which this Span was started. ", "tags": {
+                  stage within a larger computation). ", "start":      " UTC Epoch Unix Timestamp in Microseconds as JSON Number representing time at which this Span was started. ", "duration":   " Number of Microseconds since the time this Span was started. ", "tags": {
     "...":      " tags is a single-level JSON Object representing key/values of custom tags or data for this Span.
 If there are no tags, the tags object is excluded."